 Once you’ve identified the problem areas, it’s time to take action.
 If a piece of content is out of date, either delete it or update it.
 Or, if it’s poorly written, rewrite it.

-However, if the underperforming content not getting any traffic, promote it more.
+However, if the underperforming content is not getting any traffic, promote it more.
 Now, let’s discover what actions we should take for a content development strategy:

 Content Development May Exclude Technical Aspects